 The Deposit protection scheme

 Please note that, due to banks’ increased capital base, the deposit ceiling will be adjusted over the next few years.
-As a result, from 1 January 2020 it will be 15%, and from 1 January 2025, 8.75% of the liable capital of the Bank relevant for deposit protection.
+As a result, from 1 January 2025, it will be 8.75% of the bank’s own funds within the meaning of Article 72 CRR.
 There is one exception: the protection ceiling for banks joining the scheme is in principle only € 250,000 up to the end of the third calendar year of their participation in the Deposit Protection Fund.

 Alongside the Deposit Protection Fund, there exists a statutory deposit protection scheme, the "Entschädigungseinrichtung deutscher Banken" [Compensation Scheme of German Banks, EdB], which was set up in 1998.
 The EdB performs the tasks of the compensation scheme called for under the German Deposit Guarantee Act (Einlagensicherungsgesetz, EinSiG) for the area of the private commercial banks and private building and loan associations.
 The protection provided by the EdB is limited to € 100,000 per depositor.
 The Deposit Protection Fund only covers deposits and depositors if and to the extent that these are not already covered by the EdB.